unicef/rhizome/docs/api.rst

 +++++++++++++++++++++++++++++

-The document_review API is used by the document review page which gives the user an overview of the metadata in each document ( source_regions, source_campaigns and source_indicators ) as well as the ability to map them to master IDs.
+The document_review API is used by the document review page which gives the user an overview of the metadata in each document ( source_locations, source_campaigns and source_indicators ) as well as the ability to map them to master IDs.
 This call will be called with a document_id and used to populate the mapping interface.
 The interface shows the user how many source_datapoints are